dragosu/jquery-aciTree/README.md

-aciTree - A treeview control with jQuery
+aciTree - A javascript treeview control with jQuery

 Features: